rayaran1000/rayaran1000/README.md

 <h2 align="left">Hi 👋!
-My name is Aranya Ray and I'm an AI Engineer, from India</h2>
+My name is Aranya Ray and I'm an Sr. AI Engineer, from India</h2>

 ###